Up Against It: Synopsis

 Ian awakens on a beach and is taken to a hospital, where Connie reappears to draft him into the war now being fought between government and rebel forces.
-At the recruitment center he reunites with Jack and Christopher, who convince him to go over to the rebels.
+At the recruitment centre he reunites with Jack and Christopher, who convince him to go over to the rebels.
 The three go off to battle, where Ian is wounded and they again cross paths with Miss Drumgoole.
 The Mayor turns up, as does Jack's father; sides are switched again, and still again.
 Finally the bickering crew crash their stolen ambulance into a lorry carrying wounded — and in an epic disaster scene, a series of escalating conflagrations climaxes in the opening of the earth itself to swallow the dead, the dying, the wounded, and even their scurrying medics.
 At which point Father Brodie materializes, surrounded in sepulchral procession by the chants and prayers of the faithful, to bless the hellish battlefield.
 Ian sobs, Christopher kneels in spiritual surrender, and Jack loses his mind.

-All are taken prisoner — only to be given medals and honored as heroes: their initial ambulance crash, it seems, resulted in the winning of the war and defeat of the rebels.
+All are taken prisoner — only to be given medals and honoured as heroes: their initial ambulance crash, it seems, resulted in the winning of the war and defeat of the rebels.
 Jack's anarchist father is now a decorated general; the Mayor has been restored to power; and Christopher is engaged to Connie.
 But in a welter of last-minute reversals, the world is set off-balance yet again.
 Christopher, appalled once too often by Connie's virulent sexism, calls off their engagement; Jack's father finds himself demoted to hotel bellhop; and Ian, though he still loves Rowena, offers himself to the faithful Miss Drumgoole. ("My heart is broken, but everything else is in working order.")
 She accepts the proposal of marriage — to all three heroes.
 Ian, Jack, and Christopher wed Miss Drumgoole in a Mass officiated by Father Brodie and attended by the whole happy cast, and the screenplay ends with bride and grooms in polygamous morning-after intimacy, disappearing with squeals of delight under the conjugal sheets.